 I think when touring Australia staying in historic pubs is the best way and certainly is the best value.
 Tonight the Great Central hotel.
 What a top day this has been.

 Next morning it was 10 degrees when I set off to Inverell so I put both my jeans on.
 Don’t laugh it worked.
 And with one being slim fit and one loose fit was also easy.
-Fortunately I had packed a few essentials.
-Two pairs of my Alpinestars boot socks which are supremely good at insulating lower legs.
-Two technical base layer shirts, one being a Uniqlo heat-tech shirt which I donned this morning.
-My Held gloves and a new buff.
-This gear made all the difference.
-Again I layered up and using my spray jacket as well as the jacket liner had no wind leaks ending up warmer than I have been in better gear.
+Fortunately I had some long boot socks and technical base layer shirts which I donned this morning.
+I had thrown my Held gloves and a buff in my bag in case I could do a ride and this gear made all the difference.
+Once I layered up I ending up warmer than I needed.

-By the time I sat down for coffee at Inverall the morning chill was gone and my gear was too warm.
+By the time I sat down for coffee at Inverall the morning chill was gone and I was peeling off layers.
 Inverell is a beautiful town in this region with lots of history.
-I had been thinking to stay here last night and will certainly make this a place I explore more next time in this region.
+I will certainly make this a place I stay at and explore next time in this region.

 My bag kept sliding on the miniscule MT-07 rear seat so I stopped at Bunnings to get some antislip matting.
 I discovered how great this stuff was back in 2006 with same issue on my then Brutale.
 A bonus is the matting protects your bike from any scuff marks too.
-With this done I rode up the lookout west of town but facing east into the sun the photos are not worth sharing.
+With this done I rode up the lookout west of Inverell but facing east into still low sun defeated the iPhone camera.

 Before reaching Bingara I came across the HF Batterham Memorial Lookout (dedicated to local historian) the view from here is indeed grand, far better than my photography can convey.
 I was struck at how similar Australia and South Africa look with these vast red soil plains and ancient hills.
 Look at those big skies.
 Awesome!